samh7/threads-client/README.md

 # ThreadsClient

-A simple front-end for a threads-like messaging app (single user, for now).
+A simple front-end for a threads-like app.

 <img  src="./threads-app.gif"/>